Machine Knitting for Fashion Design with Lisa Silveira

 -- Knitting by Machine

-This six-week course teaches the fundamentals of leatherworking while you make a belt and clutch.
+This six-week course teaches the fundamentals of leatherworking while you make a belt and tote.

 Learn how to cut, bevel, crease and burnish edges.
 Mould leather around buckles and rings.
 Learn about skiving and channeling, plus techniques for applying dyes and finishes.
 Create a swatch library of handstitches.
 Sew hem samples by machine.
 Explore the many different kinds of leather, its qualities and potential.
 Become proficient at using and maintaining hand tools.